JohnGreenData/Cyclistic-Bike-Hire-Analysis/README.md

 SQL (Google BigQuery), Tableau, Excel.

 Outputs
+Included in this repository are:
-A full stakeholder report, including supporting visualisations, SQL code, and aggregated data CSV files are included in this repository.
+ - A full stakeholder report, including supporting visualisations
+ - SQL code
+ - Aggregated data CSV files.

 The raw original data can be found at the below link, as it is too big for GitHub: https://drive.google.com/drive/folders/1BjjMS3ckG2cxFqTFX4H_yq3qp6DfhTyi?usp=sharing